trax-project/trax3-moodle-xapi-agent/docs/configuration.md

 - **Grading:** a statement is generated every time a user validates a grade on a course module.
 By default, the `scored`, `passed` and `failed` verbs are used.
 When a teacher manually removes a grade, a statement with the `voided-grade` verb is generated.

+- **H5P:** all the H5P statements are captured and improved.
+Check-out the [H5P](./h5p.md) documentation page.

 If you want to get more details about the generated statements, you should refer to the [xAPI profile](./xapi-profile.md) associated with this plugin.

 If you don't want to apply this profile and prefer defining your own statements, read the next paragraph.

 #### xAPI modeling

 By default, this plugin conforms with an [xAPI profile](./xapi-profile.md) which defines all the generated statements.
 However, you are free to define your own statements.
-In order to do this, you need to implement both *templates* and *modelers*.
+In order to do this, you need to implement *templates* and *modelers* in a local plugin, following the [customization guidelines](./customization.md).

-A *template* is a JSON file which defines the structure of an xAPI statement.
-You can define your own templates and store them on a local folder of your Moodle installation, which must be specified in the **Custom templates folder** field.

-A *modeler* is a piece of PHP class which defines how the plugin will extract data from a Moodle event and inject this data inside templates in order to create statements.
-You can define your own modelers in a local plugin located on your Moodle installation.
-In this case, you must define the **Custom modelers namespace** field, which is the PHP namespace of your plugin modelers.
+By default, this local plugin is named **trax_xapi_custom**, but you are free to change it in the **Customization plugin**.

 ## Course block